Taungurung

-The Taungurung people, also spelled Daung Wurrung, are Aboriginal people who are one of the Kulin nations in present-day Victoria, Australia.
+The Taungurung people, also spelled Daungwurrung, are an Indigenous Australian people who are one of the Kulin nations in present-day Victoria, Australia.
 They consist of nine clans whose traditional language is the Taungurung language.

 Their Country is to the north of the Great Dividing Range in the watersheds of the Broken, Delatite, Coliban, Goulburn and Campaspe Rivers.
 They lived to the north of, and were closely associated with, the Woiwurrung speaking Wurundjeri people.

-They were also known by white settlers as the Devil's River Tribe or Goulburn River Tribe.
+They were also known by white settlers as the Devil's River Tribe (clans from the Mansfield region) or Goulburn River Tribe (clans from around the Goulburn River region).

 Clan structure

 The Taungurung have two moieties (kinship groups) covering nine distinct clans, each of which belonged to the Bunjil (Eaglehawk) moiety (five clans) or the Waang (Crow) moiety (four clans).